counterfactual/monorepo/v0/protocols.md

 Assume the multisig owns 20 ETH and that the Free Balance has recorded a balance of 10 ETH for both for Alice and Bob.

-Running the install protocol to play a game of Tic-Tac-Toe where Alice and Bob both bet 1 ETH transitions the counterfactual state to
+Running the install protocol allows them to play a game of Tic-Tac-Toe where Alice and Bob both bet 1 ETH transitions the counterfactual state to

 ![install](./img/install.png)